-The former drummer of country band Alabama is speaking out about his rocky relationship with the group’s other members over the years.
+The former drummer Mark Herndon of country band Alabama is speaking out about his rocky relationship with the group's other members over the years.
+Apparently, it was trouble in paradise for this American band despite their many Grammy award nominations (and two wins) over the years.

-Mark Herndon’s new book, The High Road: Memories from a Long Trip, looks back on the many years spent on the road with the legendary band and what led to his eventual departure.
+Mark Herndon's new book, The High Road: Memories from a Long Trip, looks back on the many years spent on the road with the legendary country group and what led to his eventual departure.

-Although he became one of the most recognizable and beloved members of the band during their peak years of popularity in the 1980s, it was later revealed that he was not considered an “official” member of the band.
+Although he became one of the most recognizable and beloved members of the band during their peak years of popularity in the 1980s ("Mountain Music" anyone?
+Billboard chart-topper and classic country song), it was later revealed that he was not considered an "official" part of the band.
 Lead singer Randy Owen told the Tennessean in 2013 that the decision to include Herndon on album covers and in public appearances was decided by their record label.
+So he wasn't really a full-time member of the Alabama & Friends band.

 "They wanted the four (members) so they could compare it to the Beatles," Owen said.
 "I never thought anything about it, because everybody knew Mark had nothing to do with the structure with Alabama.
 He didn't play on the albums.
 He was just on the stage with us, as were several other people.
 Had we been smart enough, there never would have been four people in the pictures."